 The world's 10 best cable cars

-The world's 10 best cable cars The views high above fjords, glaciers and iconic city landmarks are worth every penny.
-Check out this story on USATODAY.com: https://usat.ly/2u2DkDD Loen Skylift, Loen, Norway: Opened in May 2017, the new Loen Skylift in the heart of Fjord Norway is being billed as the world's steepest aerial tram.
+Loen Skylift, Loen, Norway: Opened in May 2017, the new Loen Skylift in the heart of Fjord Norway is being billed as the world's steepest aerial tram.
+The cable car ascends almost completely vertically up 3,300 feet from the village of Loen and along the sheer face of Mount Hoven to the top.

 Start the conversation, or Read more at USA Today.